Website terms

 Quotes, Approvals, Changes, and Holds

-The site should help customers understand when a request becomes a staff-reviewed quote and when changes need approval.
+Customers should understand when a request becomes a staff-reviewed quote and when changes need approval.

-- Define the difference between a website inquiry, preliminary estimate, official quote, accepted quote, invoice, and production approval.
+- A website inquiry, preliminary estimate, official quote, accepted quote, invoice, and production approval are not the same thing.

-- Require staff confirmation for changes to size, material, glass, color, hardware, layout, site condition, delivery, removal, or installation scope.
+- Changes to size, material, glass, color, hardware, layout, site condition, delivery, removal, or installation scope need staff confirmation.

 Terms should connect the other trust pages instead of duplicating or contradicting them.

-- Warranty and maintenance expectations should point to the warranty and maintenance pages until final policy wording is approved.
+- Warranty and maintenance expectations should be checked on the warranty and maintenance pages.

 Before Treating A Quote As Approved